UnforeseenOcean/ShadowrunReturnsEditorDoc/README.md

 - Make `art` folder by default
 - Formatting for the epilogue text or Rich Text Editor integration through Scintilla, perhaps
 - More documentation

+# Credits

+- DaveOfDeath - The God of UGC
+- Armitage - Excellence in Physical Form
+- TokenWhyBoy - Poetic Mastermind
+- betrok - Lord-Protector of the Earth